virajbhutada/Ecommerce-Sales-Excel-Analysis/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you have any ideas for improvement or encounter issues, please open an issue or submit a pull request.

 ## License